Veto2922/Cats-and-Dogs-image-classification-using-CNN/README.md

-#Image Classification with CNN and Transfer learning
+# Image Classification with CNN and Transfer learning

 ## Overview

-This Jupyter Notebook (`CNN_CODE.ipynb`) demonstrates the implementation of a Convolutional Neural Network (CNN) for image classification using TensorFlow and Keras.
+implementation of a Convolutional Neural Network (CNN) for image classification using TensorFlow and Keras.
 The dataset consists of cat and dog images, and the goal is to train a model to distinguish between the two.

+Transfer learning with the VGG16 model is demonstrated as an advanced technique, showcasing how pre-trained models can be leveraged for image classification tasks, potentially improving model performance and reducing training time.

+The notebook also provides insights into the interpretation of model decisions, allowing users to understand how the trained CNN makes predictions based on the learned features from the images.

 ### Dataset